 The Lassiters had five children:

-Maude Palmer (Maeve McGuire, back row, 4th from right) was the eldest child at 38 years old – a conventional hausfrau and mother of four.
+Maude Palmer (Maeve McGuire, back row, fourth from right) was the eldest child at 38-years old – a conventional hausfrau and mother of four.
 She was married to the pleasant and equally conventional Richard, who had an interest in yachting (Edward Herrmann – next to her in the picture).

 Betsy Bullock (Linda Purl, front row, centre) was Trevor and Emily's eldest daughter, aged 18 and somewhat spoiled.

-Rosamund Lassiter (Kitty Winn, back row, 2nd from left) was the youngest daughter, aged 29 but still living at home.
-She was billed as the 'plain Jane' of the family but, this being American TV, nobody was ever actually anything less than good-looking.
+Rosamund Lassiter (Kitty Winn, back row, second from left) was the youngest daughter, aged 29 but still living at home.
+She was billed as the "plain Jane" of the family but, this being American TV, nobody was ever actually anything less than good-looking.
 Rosamund's main talent was being a whiz at the family business.
 She had an affair with the family chauffeur.

 Robert Lassiter (David Dukes, back row, left) – the only son – was a take on the post-war James Bellamy.
 Now aged 26, he had returned from France after the Great War minus an arm and full of bitterness.
 He seemed to hate his father, but the series found itself cancelled before the reasons were ever spelled out!
 Meanwhile, Robert found himself at a loose end and, in one controversial scene, visited a black brothel.

 Arthur Hacker (note the initials!
 Played by George Rose, left) was the family butler, a Londoner, and like his counterpart, Mr Hudson, a moderating influence below stairs.
 However, unlike Hudson, he was married...

 ...to Emmeline (Beatrice Straight, front), the "cheroot-chewing, poker-playing" Irish housekeeper.
 Her niece, Maureen Mahaffey (Susan Blanchard, third from right) was also employed in the house as a maid.